TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: TraveLER Framework

 \section{TraveLER Framework}

-To design a robust approach that can find the correct keyframes and extract the most relevant information for VideoQA, we propose a modular LMM agent framework that \textbf{Trave}rses, \textbf{L}ocates, \textbf{E}valuates, and \textbf{R}eplans iteratively (\textbf{TraveLER}).
-We begin by describing the general LLM and LMM architectures (\Secref{sec:method:preliminaries}), then introduce each component of our pipeline (\Secref{sec:method:TraveLER}), and implementation details (\Secref{sec:method:impl}).
-Our method is illustrated in~\figgref{fig:arch}.
+We begin by describing some background on the LLM and LMM architectures (\Secref{sec:method:preliminaries}), then introduce each component of our framework (\Secref{sec:method:TraveLER}) and implementation details (\Secref{sec:method:impl}).
+Our method is shown in~\figgref{fig:arch}.